daronphang/programming-resources/java/databases/JDBC/JDBC.md

 ## JDBC

 The JDBC API allows programmers to connect to a database to query/update using SQL.
 Programs written according to the API talk to the driver manager, which in turn, uses a driver to talk to the actual database.
+JDBC is a layer of abstraction that lets an application issue SQL commands without thinking about the underlying database implementation.

 ### Driver Types